What are Cov-lite Loans?

 Default rates have climbed much higher since the rise of cov-lite loans.
 This is not to imply that credit quality has lessened with these loans but rather, the lack of maintenance covenants does not give the lenders many tools or much time to step in and fix problems before they develop.
 By the time a borrower has defaulted on a payment, it is often too late.
 Equity cures, which give the sponsor time to add equity to relieve the situation, are becoming standard in these deals as means to remedy problems.

 Cov-lite loans are senior secured term loans that give maximum flexibility to the issuer by limited use of maintenance covenants.
-They have become a backbone of the capital structure for highly levered companies due to their relative low cost and high flexibility.
+They have become a backbone of the capital structure for highly levered companies due to their relatively low cost and high flexibility.